adam-dot-py/today-i-learned/Plotting/best-practice-scatter-charts.md

-# Best Practice - Scatter Charts
+# Best Practice: Scatter Charts

 This is a best practice example of a scatter graph, created using HESA data.